Analysis | More Unwanted Drama at CBS

 Time’s up for CBS Corp.—in more ways than one.

-On Friday, the Hollywood Reporter seemed to have confirmed a rumor that’s been swirling around for months in the entertainment world.
-The New Yorker, it reported, is on the verge of publishing a damning article about Les Moonves, the longtime CEO of CBS and esteemed industry leader, including accusations of unwanted kissing and touching involving instances that occurred more than 20 years ago.
+On Friday, the New Yorker published a damning article about Les Moonves, the longtime CEO of CBS and esteemed industry leader, confirming a rumor that’s been swirling around for months in the entertainment world that such a story was coming.
+In it, six women accuse Moonves of sexual harassment, including forcible touching or kissing and threatening to hinder their careers, between the 1980s and late aughts.
 Shares of CBS dropped 6 percent, their biggest one-day decline since 2011, as the 68-year-old Moonves becomes the latest powerful businessman and Hollywood presence to face allegations of sexual misconduct amid the rise of the #MeToo movement.

 CBS was already mired in drama this year as Moonves tussled with Shari Redstone, 64, the daughter of ailing 95-year-old media mogul Sumner Redstone who now effectively controls CBS and Viacom Inc. and is vice chairman of both TV-network operators.
 Moonves is the CBS chairman.
 The younger Redstone has been trying to recombine CBS and Viacom in a step toward achieving greater scale, which the businesses need as rivals get bigger and viewers switch to internet-based TV offerings (led by Netflix Inc.), putting pressure on traditional advertising revenue and the affiliate fees earned from cable packages.
 Moonves has opposed the merger proposal.

-Note: This story was updated to include details from the New Yorker article in the second paragraph, and Les Moonves’s response in the third.